rust-lang/rfcs/text/0000-process-handle-for-async.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Depending on the underlying operating system, sub-processes may be associated with a process-id (pid) and most oeprating systems provide  so called process-handles (process descriptors).
+Depending on the underlying operating system, sub-processes may be associated with a process-id (pid) and most operating systems provide  so called process-handles (process descriptors).
 Such handles may be used to perform async polling or sending signals to the corresponding process.
-Such process handles may be used to establish strict opwnership for child-processes in Rust.
+Such process handles may be used to establish strict ownership for child-processes in Rust.

 The process-handle feature shall permita portable API for various operating systems.
 The following listing shows the process-handle features being available for different operating systems, and might be the base for a generalized Rust-API in `std::process`.